 The curriculum consists of 36 semester hours with thesis and non-thesis options.
-Courses are taught by faculty from the Schools of Sciences and Business at AUM, and in partial collaboration with the Auburn University Department of Computer Science and Software Engineering.
+Courses are taught by faculty from the School of Sciences and College of Business at AUM, and in partial collaboration with the Auburn University Department of Computer Science and Software Engineering.